 Here’s a great example!
 In November 2013, I wrote a post called Maschine Studio vs MPC Renaissance.
 I wrote this post for several reasons.

-As expected, there were great responses, debates, traffic… Hell, I even got some hate mail.
-Long story shortened, those that purchased Maschine Studio were all over it when it first came out.
+- As expected, there were great responses, debates, traffic… Hell, I even got some hate mail.
+Long story short, those that purchased Maschine Studio were all over it when it first came out.